Policies

 Protections for Non-Sophisticated Investors

-- Additional Risk Warnings – Crowdbase provides enhanced risk disclosures, particularly if an investment surpasses 5% of an investor’s net wealth or if there are other campaign-specific risks.
+- Enhanced Risk Warnings: Crowdbase provides enhanced risk disclosures.
+This is particulatrly relevant if an investment surpasses the higher of either €1,000 or 5% of an investor’s net worth, or if there are other campaign-specific risks.

 Sophisticated Investors

-To be classified as a sophisticated investor, an investor must meet at least two of the following criteria, as defined in Annex II of ECSPR:
+To be classified as a sophisticated investor, an investor must meet the criteria outlined in Annex II of the ECSPR.

 How to Request Sophisticated Investor Status

-- Before investing in any campaign for the first time, investors will be asked to complete a declaration indicating whether they meet the criteria to be classified as sophisticated investors.
+By default, all newly registered investors are categorised as non-sophisticated.
+Before making their first investment, investors will be asked to complete a declaration indicating whether they meet the criteria to be classified as sophisticated investors.

 Implications of Sophisticated Investor Status